 Tuscawilla Park Ocala

-Tuscawilla Park is a 27-acre historic park at 829 NE Sanchez Avenue in downtown Ocala, dating to the late 1800s and named from a Seminole word.
-It features a duck pond, children's playground, paved walking paths, a gazebo, shaded picnic areas, restrooms, and the Discovery Center hands-on science museum.
-The park hosts the annual Ocala Arts Festival and is free to visit daily during park hours.
+Tuscawilla Park is a 34.3-acre historic park at 800 NE Sanchez Avenue in downtown Ocala, dating to the late 1800s and named from a Seminole word.
+It includes 6 lighted tennis courts, 2 lighted basketball courts, a racquetball court, a baseball field, Ocala’s first community skate park, a splash pad, the All Children’s Playground, an amphitheater, shuffleboard, a fishing dock and 3/5-mile paved trail around Lake Tuscawilla, picnic pavilions, restrooms, and the Discovery Center science museum.
+The park is free to visit during daylight hours and hosts the annual Ocala Arts Festival.
+Phone: (352) 368-5517.

 What Is Tuscawilla Park in Ocala?

-Tucked into the downtown Ocala historic district, Tuscawilla Park stands as one of the city's oldest and most cherished green spaces.
-Spanning roughly 27 acres along NE Sanchez Avenue, the park has served as a gathering place for the Ocala community since the late 1800s.
+Tucked into the downtown Ocala historic district, Tuscawilla Park is the City of Ocala's flagship downtown park — 34.3 acres of recreation, culture, and community history.
+Located at 800 NE Sanchez Avenue, the park has served as a central gathering place for the Ocala community since the late 1800s.
 Its name comes from a Seminole word, a nod to the deep history of the land that predates the city itself.
-Today, Tuscawilla Park is where families come to play, neighbors come to walk, and the community comes together for some of its most treasured annual events.
+Today, Tuscawilla Park is where families come to play, athletes come to compete, and the community comes together for some of its most treasured annual events.

-The park's gazebo and open grounds serve as a venue for a rotating calendar of community events.
+The park's amphitheater and open grounds serve as a venue for a rotating calendar of community events.
 The annual Ocala Arts Festival, one of the region's most anticipated cultural gatherings, takes place here each year, drawing artists and visitors from across Florida.
 Throughout the rest of the year, the park hosts outdoor concerts, holiday celebrations, charity walks, and seasonal festivals.
-Even on a quiet weekday, Tuscawilla buzzes with joggers on the paths, dog walkers circling the pond, and retirees enjoying the shade with a good book.
+Even on a quiet weekday, Tuscawilla buzzes with tennis players on the courts, joggers on the trail, dog walkers circling the lake, and retirees enjoying the shade with a good book.

 Park Information